 Establishing Paternity Through Court

-The other way that parents can establish paternity is through the courts.
+The other way that parents can establish paternity in Springfield, MO is through the courts.
 If either parent refuses to sign the Affidavit Acknowledging Paternity, either parent is allowed to file to establish paternity through a court order.
 This is considered a contested paternity.
 The court can order the non-filing parent to take genetic testing.
 Based on the results, the court will then enter an order establishing the parental rights of the biological parent.
 The court does not need parental consent to establish paternity.

 Paternity Determinations During Marriage